-Carrot kheer or carrot payasam recipe is a rich, delicious Indian Style Carrot pudding/dessert prepared from carrots, almonds, milk, dates or sugar, saffron, pistachios made in the Instant Pot pressure cooker or stovetop.
+Carrot kheer, also known as carrot payasam, is a rich and delicious Indian-style pudding/dessert made with carrots, almonds, milk, dates or sugar, saffron, and pistachios.
+It can be prepared using an Instant Pot pressure cooker or on the stovetop.

-I first tasted this yummy carrot badam kheer at my husband's colleague's home during Navaratri (Golu) festival.
-She served it hot as a welcome drink we all loved it.
-Then my friend Swetha made it for a potluck since then, I have been thinking of trying and adding it to my blog.
+I first tasted this yummy carrot badam kheer at my husband's colleague's home during the Navaratri (Golu) festival.
+She served it hot as a welcome drink, and we all loved it.
+Then, my friend Swetha made it for a potluck.
+Since then, I’ve been wanting to share it on my blog.

-Today I am sharing how to prepare refined sugar-free and dairy-free carrot almond kheer/payasam recipe, but you can use any milk and sweetener of your choice.
-Also, you can replace almonds with cashews in this recipe or use both.
+Today, I am sharing how to prepare refined sugar-free and dairy-free carrot almond kheer/payasam recipe, but you can use any milk and sweetener of your choice.
+You can replace almonds with cashews in this recipe or use both.

-My Daughter loves this kheer very much, and I usually give it as an evening snack.
-She likes it drink it cold or lukewarm.
+My daughter Dhwani loves this kheer very much, just like paneer kheer, rice kheer, and makhana kheer.
+I usually serve it as an evening snack, and she enjoys it either cold or lukewarm.

-- Sugar: Depending on the sweetness of the carrots sugar can be altered.
+- Sweetener: Depending on the sweetness of the carrots, sugar can be altered.
 I have made a refined sugar-free version by using pitted dates for this recipe.
 You can also make this recipe with refined sugar or jaggery.
 You can also use condensed milk.

-- Dry fruits: Dry fruits like almonds or cashews or both can be used for this recipe.
+- Dry fruits: Dry fruits like almonds, cashews, or both can be used for this recipe.
 For garnishing, you may also use raisins, cashew nuts, and pistachios.

-- Saffron strands: Few saffron strands are soaked in warm milk and added to the kheer to add flavor and color.
-But it's optional.
+- Saffron strands: A few saffron strands are soaked in warm milk and added to the kheer to add flavor and color.
+It's optional.

-Firstly, soak the almonds in hot water for 15 mins or boiling water for 5 mins.
-Then peel the skin of the almonds.
-Keep aside.
+First, soak the almonds in hot water for 15 minutes or in boiling water for 5 minutes.
+Then, peel off the skin and set them aside.

 Peel and chop the carrots roughly into small circles or cubes.

-Firstly add 1 cup of water into the instant pot insert.
-Next, place the trivet and the bowl with carrots, almonds, dates, and ½ cup of water.
+Firstly, add 1 cup of water into the instant pot insert.
+Next, place the trivet and the bowl with 2 medium carrots, 15-20 almonds, 8 pitted dates, and ½ cup of water.

 Note: You can also cook carrots directly in the Instant Pot insert.

-Close the lid.
-Set the pot to MANUAL/PRESSURE COOK (High Pressure) and set the timer to 4 minutes,
+Close the lid securely, and turn the vent to "SEALING".
+Select the PRESSURE COOK/MANUAL (High Pressure) setting and set the cooking time to 4 minutes.

-Blend the cooked carrots almond dates mixture with little water or milk until completely smooth.
+Blend the cooked carrots and almond dates mixture with a little water or milk until completely smooth.

-Press SAUTE button.
-Add ghee into the pot.
+Press the SAUTE button.
+Add 1-2 tablespoons ghee to the pot.
 Once hot, add the carrot almond paste and cook for 1-2 minutes or till the raw smell of the carrots is gone.

-Next, add the milk to the pot, mix well and let the milk come to a boil.
+Next, add 2 cups of whole milk to the pot, mix well, and let the milk come to a boil.
 Stir frequently.

-Once the kheer just starts to boil, add the cardamom powder, saffron milk, mix well, and Press Cancel.
+Once the kheer just starts to boil, add ¼ teaspoon cardamom powder, saffron milk, mix well, and Press Cancel.
 The kheer will thicken as it cools.

-Garnish with pistachios.
+Garnish with 2 tablespoons pistachios.
 Serve carrot almond payasam warm or cold.

 - Follow the process mentioned above for the stovetop pressure cooker.
 Give 2-3 whistles and let the pressure release naturally.
 All the other steps remain the same.